Jump directly to main content

 Vienna hosts OPEC, the Organization of the Petroleum Exporting Countries.
 In addition, it is also one of the cities where several important United Nations institutions have their headquarters; the International Atomic Energy Agency, IAEA, has its seat here.
 No wonder the academic world wants to benefit from the global cachet of the city, too.

-The Professional MBA program is offered as part of the WU Executive Academy at the Vienna University of Economics and Business.
-Its students can choose any of five specializations: Energy Management, Entrepreneurship & Innovation, Finance, Marketing & Sales and Project Management.
+The MBA program is offered as part of the WU Executive Academy at the Vienna University of Economics and Business.
+Its students can choose specializations: Energy Management, Entrepreneurship & Innovation, Finance, Marketing & Sales, Life Science & Health Care Management and Project Management.

 Cezary Baran, Vice President and CFO of Emperia Holding S.A., a retail and real estate group, chose Finance.
 Emperia Holding S.A. is listed on the Warsaw Stock Exchange; its sales exceeded EUR 460 million last year, and its net profit amounted to almost EUR 12 million.